 General: The Plan was established on January 1, 1957.
-The Plan was amended and restated from time to time to provide a means for eligible (salaried and nonsalaried) employees to participate in the earnings of A. M. Castle & Co. and its subsidiaries (the "Company") in order to build a supplemental retirement fund and to provide additional disability and death benefits.
+The Plan was amended and restated from time to time to provide a means for eligible (salaried and nonsalaried) employees to build a supplemental retirement fund and to provide additional disability and death benefits.
 Participants should refer to the plan document for more complete information.